Femme fatale: Since the 1980s

-The femme fatale has carried on to the present day, in films such as Body Heat (1981) and Prizzi's Honor (1985) – both with Kathleen Turner, Blade Runner (1982) with Sean Young, The Hunger (1983) with Catherine Deneuve, Blue Velvet (1986) with Isabella Rossellini, Fatal Attraction (1987) with Glenn Close, Basic Instinct (1992) with Sharon Stone, Damage (1992) with Juliette Binoche, Final Analysis (1992) with Kim Basinger, Dream Lover (1993) with Madchen Amick, The Last Seduction (1994) with Linda Fiorentino, To Die For (1995) with Nicole Kidman, Lost Highway (1997) with Patricia Arquette, Devil in the Flesh (1998) and Jawbreaker (1999), both with Rose McGowan, Cruel Intentions (1999) with Sarah Michelle Gellar, Original Sin (2001) with Angelina Jolie, Femme Fatale (2002) with Rebecca Romijn, and Jennifer's Body (2009) with Megan Fox.
+The femme fatale character has continued in films such as Body Heat (1981) and Prizzi's Honor (1985) – both with Kathleen Turner, Blade Runner (1982) with Sean Young, The Fourth Man (1983) with Renée Soutendijk, The Hunger (1983) with Catherine Deneuve, Blue Velvet (1986) with Isabella Rossellini, Fatal Attraction (1987) with Glenn Close, Basic Instinct (1992) with Sharon Stone, Damage (1992) with Juliette Binoche, Final Analysis (1992) with Kim Basinger, Dream Lover (1993) with Mädchen Amick, The Crush (1993) with Alicia Silverstone, Pulp Fiction (1994) with Uma Thurman, The Last Seduction (1994) with Linda Fiorentino, To Die For (1995) with Nicole Kidman, Lost Highway (1997) with Patricia Arquette, Devil in the Flesh (1998) and Jawbreaker (1999), both with Rose McGowan, Cruel Intentions (1999) with Sarah Michelle Gellar, Original Sin (2001) with Angelina Jolie, Femme Fatale (2002) with Rebecca Romijn, Sherlock Holmes (2009) with Rachel McAdams, and Jennifer's Body (2009) with Megan Fox.
 In 2013, Tania Raymonde played the title role in Jodi Arias: Dirty Little Secret.
 In 2014, Eva Green portrayed a femme fatale in Sin City: A Dame to Kill For and Rosamund Pike starred in Gone Girl.
-In Babylon (2022), Margot Robbie plays character with femme fatale tendencies.
+In Babylon (2022), Margot Robbie plays a character with femme fatale tendencies.
+Mia Goth has portrayed manipulative female antagonists in Pearl (2022) and Infinity Pool (2023).
+In 2026, Inde Navarrette starred as a crazed, obsessed character in Obsession.

 Academy Award-winning actress Marion Cotillard has frequently played femmes fatales, in such films as A Private Affair (2002), A Very Long Engagement, The Black Box, Inception, Midnight in Paris, The Dark Knight Rises and Macbeth.
-In addition to To Die For, Nicole Kidman has played femmes fatales in films such as Malice, Moulin Rouge!, The Paperboy, and The Northman.
+In addition to her role in To Die For, Nicole Kidman has played femmes fatales in films such as Malice, Moulin Rouge!, The Paperboy, and The Northman.
+Eva Green has also played a femme fatale witch in Dark Shadows (2012).